Hurricane Ian strikes Cuba, Florida braces for winds, floods

 “It was apocalyptic, a real disaster,” wrote Hirochi Robaina, grandson of the operation’s founder.

-State media published photos showing water flowing through the town of San Juan y Martinez.
-The western provinces of Pinar del Rio and Artemisa were completely without power.

-Local government station TelePinar reported heavy damage at the main hospital in Pinar del Rio city, tweeting photos of collapsed ceilings, toppled trees and debris flung about its property.
+Local government station TelePinar reported heavy damage at the main hospital in Pinar del Rio city, tweeting photos of collapsed ceilings and toppled trees.
 No deaths were reported.

 At the White House, President Joe Biden said his administration was sending hundreds of Federal Emergency Management Agency employees to Florida and sought to assure mayors in the storm’s path that Washington will meet their needs.
 He urged residents to heed to local officials' orders.